cferdinandi/vanilla-js-academy/content/_index.md

 <div class="list-columns margin-bottom-large">
 {{%md%}}
-- DOM manipulation, injection, and traversal
+- DOM manipulation, injection, and&nbsp;traversal
-- How to transform and edit strings, arrays, and objects
+- How to transform and edit strings, numbers, arrays, and&nbsp;objects
 - ES6 essentials
-- How to structure and organize code
+- How to structure and organize&nbsp;code
 - How to save data locally
 - Ajax and HTTP
-- How to work with APIs
+- How to work with&nbsp;APIs
-- How to write JavaScript plugins
+- How to write JavaScript&nbsp;plugins
-- Framework-free web apps
+- How to build framework-free web apps and&nbsp;games
-- How to easily write cross-browser compatible code
+- How to easily write code that works in all&nbsp;browsers
-- How to debug broken code
+- How to debug broken&nbsp;code
-- Working with polyfills
+- JavaScript performance&nbsp;tricks
-- JavaScript performance tricks
+- Web accessibility fundamentals
 {{%/md%}}
 </div>